 Before you start analyzing the data, the step involved is to import the same data.
-In Excel, we have a generalized way of manually inputting data cell by cell, row by row and column by column.
+In Excel, we have a generalized way of manually inputting data cell by cell, row by row, and column by column.
 However, it becomes difficult when you have large lines of data to be entered.
 Consider a dataset that has 100k rows in it.
 It will be a time-consuming job, right?
-Even it is not worth to manually enter that much of rows in Excel as it is error-prone.
+Even it is not worth manually enter that much of rows in Excel as it is error-prone.
 What to do in such cases?
 Is there any alternative for manual entry?
 Surely, there is an alternative for the same.
 Power Query!
 Nice word to hear?
 It’s even nicer if you learn how to use it under Excel to import and transform the data under Excel.
 In this article, we will discuss the Power Query in Excel.

 Power Query to Automate the Data Import Process

-Power Query is a powerful excel tool that allows a user to import the data from various sources into Excel.
-These sources include some relational databases such as Microsoft SQL Server, Microsoft Access, Azure, etc. as well as data files such as Excel, Text, CSV, XML, JSON, etc. Power Query can help you in automating the data import task in Excel with minimal efforts and it is so much easier that you can feel like navigating through Excel itself.
-It can ideally be considered as an ETL tool that allows you to Extract, Transform and Load the data into Excel.
+Power Query is a powerful excel tool that allows a user to import data from various sources into Excel.
+These sources include some relational databases such as Microsoft SQL Server, Microsoft Access, Azure, etc., as well as data files such as Excel, Text, CSV, XML, JSON, etc. Power Query can help you in automating the data import task in Excel with minimal effort, and it is so much easier than you can feel navigating through Excel itself.
+Ideally, it can be considered an ETL tool that allows you to Extract, Transform, and Load the data into Excel.